josephMG/josephMG.github.io/astro/src/content/post/use-grafana-mcp-with-gemini-and-n8n/index.md

 }
 ```

-When I type `/mcp` on Gemini CLI, it shall list all tools.
-Besides, I can ask Gemini to `Summarize grafana board`, `"Docker Prometheus Monitoring" board summary`, or `query_prometheus rate(node_cpu_seconds_total{mode="system"}[5m])`.
+When I type `/mcp` in the Gemini CLI, it will list all available tools.
+I can also ask Gemini to do things like `Summarize grafana board`, get the `"Docker Prometheus Monitoring" board summary`, or `query_prometheus rate(node_cpu_seconds_total{mode="system"}[5m])`.
 ![grafana-gemini](./grafana-gemini.jpg)

-Now let's see how to use `Grafana` with `n8n`.
+Now, let's see how to use `Grafana` with `n8n`.

 ### N8n using Grafana mcp

-I did not install docker into n8n container, so I deside to run `mcp-grafana` binary file directly.
+I did not install Docker in the n8n container, so I decided to run the `mcp-grafana` binary file directly.

 > Download here: https://github.com/grafana/mcp-grafana/releases

-Just run these command inside your container to install it.
+Just run these commands inside your container to install it.

 ```shell
 $ wget https://github.com/grafana/mcp-grafana/releases/download/v0.6.2/mcp-grafana_Linux_x86_64.tar.gz
 $ tar -xvzf mcp-grafana_Linux_x86_64.tar.gz
 ```

-After that, n8n nodes should be able to run grafana by `/home/node/mcp-grafana` command.
-Before we try the command, we have to add `n8n-nodes-mcp` community node into n8n and setup ai-agent workflow.
+After that, n8n nodes should be able to run Grafana using the `/home/node/mcp-grafana` command.
+Before we try the command, we have to add the `n8n-nodes-mcp` community node to n8n and set up an AI agent workflow.
 Let's take a look.
 ![community-node](./community-node.jpg)
 ![workflow](./workflow.jpg)

-- AI Agent node:
+- AI Agent Node:
-  I set a system prompt `You are a helpful Grafana MCP assistant `, and then trigger by the `connected chat trigger node`.
+  I set the system prompt to `You are a helpful Grafana MCP assistant`, and then triggered it with the `Connected Chat Trigger` node.
 - Google Gemini Chat Model:
-  The important thing is the host of `Credential Google Gemini(PaLM) Api` should be `https://generativelanguage.googleapis.com`, and paste your [Gemini API key](https://aistudio.google.com/apikey) into `API Key` field.
+  The important thing is that the host for the `Credential Google Gemini(PaLM) Api` should be `https://generativelanguage.googleapis.com`.
+Then, paste your [Gemini API key](https://aistudio.google.com/apikey) into the `API Key` field.
 - Simple Memory:
-  `Context Window Length` is set to `10` because we need to communicate many times with assistant.
+  The `Context Window Length` is set to `10` because we need to communicate with the assistant multiple times.
-- MCP Client tool - listTools:
+- MCP Client Tool - listTools:
-  Remember to use the `MCP client tool` we just downloaded from community.
-This node I set `Operation` to `List Tools`.
+  Remember to use the `MCP client tool` we just downloaded from the community.
+For this node, I set the `Operation` to `List Tools`.
   ![mcp-client](./mcp-client.jpg)
   ![list-tools](./list-tools.jpg)
-- MCP Client tool - executeTool:
+- MCP Client Tool - executeTool:
-  This node I set `Operation` to `Execute Tool`, and `Tool Name` to `{{ $fromAI('tool') }}`.
-You may attention to the green area that says `Let the model defines this parameter`, just click it!
+  For this node, I set `Operation` to `Execute Tool` and `Tool Name` to `{{ $fromAI('tool') }}`.
+Pay attention to the green area that says `Let the model define this parameter`—just click it!
   ![execute-tool](./execute-tool.jpg)
 - Grafana MCP Credential:
-  This credential is connected using `Command Line (STDIO)`, set command to `/home/node/mcp-grafana`, and set environment `GRAFANA_URL` and `GRAFANA_API_KEY`.
+  This credential connects using `Command Line (STDIO)`.
+Set the command to `/home/node/mcp-grafana` and set the `GRAFANA_URL` and `GRAFANA_API_KEY` environment variables.
   ![mcp-credential](./mcp-credential.png)

 Okay!
-Just try some prompts for this MCP:
+Let's try some prompts for this MCP:

 > { "tool": "query_prometheus", "Tool_Parameters": { "datasourceUid": "PBFA97CFB590B2093", "expr": "rate(node_cpu_seconds_total{mode="system"}[5m])", "queryType": "range", "startTime": "now-1h", "endTime": "now", "stepSeconds": 60 } }